chargehive/configuration/docs/connectors/connector.md

 CardinalAPIIdentifier | The Cardinal API Identifier obtained from the CardinalCommerce Integration Payments settings
 CardinalAPIKey | The Cardinal API Key obtained from the CardinalCommerce Integration Payments settings
 CardinalOrgUnitID | The Cardinal API OrgUnitID obtained from the CardinalCommerce Integration Payments settings
-Environment | Either "sandbox" or "live"
+Environment | Must be either "sandbox" or "live"

 ### Paysafe
 Library: `paysafe`